 1. Lightweight Theme

-And when I tested the theme using GTmetrix on a clean WordPress installation, the total page size just over 38KB, which is better than what they advertise.
+And when I tested the theme using GTmetrix on a clean WordPress installation, the total page size was just over 38KB, which is better than what they advertise.

 However, there is a caveat here.
 The premium version of Astra does depend on jQuery a lot.
 So, this no-jQuery tag is only applicable when you use the free theme.
-But despite this jQuery-dependency, Astra Pro is still much lighter than most of the other premium themes.
+But despite this jQuery dependency, Astra Pro is still much lighter than most of the other premium themes.

 2. Vast Library of Starter Sites